dasmaze/rails-echo-server/README.md

 - HTTP methods are only allowed to be one of 'GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'PATCH'
 - Paths are restricted to alphanumerical characters
+- Path and Method combinations for endpoints need to be unique

 When validation fails or when endpoints can not be found, the server responds with an error message, for example: